 TINS of TASTE MUSEUM ~ INDEX

-Preserving food in tin containers began around 1810.
+Preserving food in tin containers began around 1810 (according to online research).
 The use of tin containers escalated with the English Huntley & Palmers Biscuit (cookie) Company using tins in order to ship their products damage-free.
 They began decorating tins in the 1860s & creating shapes in the 1890s.
-Soon after, the separate, German, Heinrich Haeberlein, & F. G. Metzger, Lebkuchen companies began putting their honey-nut-gingerbread cookies in decorative tins.
-There may have also been other companies we don't know of.
+Soon after, the separate, German, Heinrich Haeberlein, F. G. Metzger, & F. Ad.
+Richter & Cie, all Lebkuchen companies, began putting their honey-nut-gingerbread cookies in decorative tins.
 Commercially selling Lebkuchen had already been an industry for several centuries with its history somewhat documented in the 1300s, but mainly from the 1500s.
+There may have also been other companies in other countries . . . just don't know yet.

 Through the years we have created a standardized measuring & photographing system which we hope all tin collectors will use "as the language to describe a tin."